pygame/pygame/docs/reST/ref/freetype.rst

 .. function:: get_error

-   | :sl:`Get the latest error`
+   | :sl:`Return the latest FreeType2 error`
    | :sg:`get_error() -> str`

-   Returns the description of the last error which occurred in the FreeType library, or None if no errors have occurred.
+   Return a description of the last error which occurred in the FreeType2 library, or None if no errors have occurred.

 .. function:: get_version

-   | :sl:`Get the FreeType version`
+   | :sl:`Return the FreeType 2 version`
    | :sg:`get_version() -> (int, int, int)`

-   Gets the version of the FreeType2 library which was used to build the 'freetype' module.
+   Returns the version of the FreeType2 library which was used to build the 'freetype' module.

-   Note that the FreeType module depends on the FreeType 2 library, and will not compile with the original FreeType 1.0, hence the first element of the tuple will always be 2.
+   Note that the freetype module depends on the FreeType 2 library.
+It will not compile with the original FreeType 1.0.
+Hence, the first element of the tuple will always be "2".

 .. function:: init